Scott Sector 81011-2 (8′ 10″ 11-wt, 2-pc)

 Reviews

 1. Side-by-side with the 10-weight, the Sector 2-piece 11-weight will be the go-to rod for tarpon fishermen who own a boat in the Southeast.
 All of these 2-piecers are easier to cast than the former Meridians.
 Even an average caster can throw most of the fly line with just a few strokes.
-The very best line pairing is the Rio Direct Core Tarpon, but the Sector will handle all SA and Rio tarpon lines.
+The very best line pairing is the Rio Elite Tarpon, but the Sector will handle all SA and Rio tarpon lines.

 John Duncan (Telluride Angler)